SarahWelcher/cherwelcaravanservices/README.md

 ### Accessibility

 I have attempted to make the website as accessible as possible by using colors that contrast well, using semantic HTML and using descriptive alt attributes on images.
-I have provided descriptions where icons are used to allow screen readers to read these.

 ### Structure